lendunistus/wiiuvcextract-guide/index.md

 * [Dumpling](https://github.com/emiyl/dumpling/releases/latest/) (download ``dumpling.zip``)

-* An SD card with at least 300MB of free space
+* An SD card with at least 300MB of free storage

 * A Windows, Mac OS X or Linux computer with an SD card reader